 This document is only concerned with the second item, natural resource damages.
-This Draft Damage Assessment and Restoration Plan and Environmental Assessment (DARP/EA) has been prepared by state and federal natural resource Trustee agencies responsible for restoring natural resources4 and resource services5 injured by the release of oil from the May 19, 2015, Refugio Beach Oil Spill.
+This Damage Assessment and Restoration Plan and Environmental Assessment (DARP/EA) has been prepared by state and federal natural resource Trustee agencies responsible for restoring natural resources and resource services injured by the release of oil from the May 19, 2015, Refugio Beach Oil Spill.
 This document provides details regarding:

-- environment affected by the spill (Section 2); - coordination and compliance among the government agencies and RP (Section 3); - injury quantification and restoration planning methods (Section 4); - nature and scope of injuries and the quantification of those injuries (Section 5); - proposed restoration projects to address the injuries (Section 5); and - NEPA Alternatives Analysis (Section 6).
+- Environment affected by the spill (Section 2); - Coordination and compliance among the government agencies and responsible party (Section 3); - Injury quantification and restoration planning methods (Section 4); - Nature and scope of injuries and the quantification of those injuries (Section 5); - Selected restoration projects to address the injuries (Section 5); and - NEPA alternatives analysis (Section 6).

 Consistent with the Oil Pollution Act (OPA) and the National Environmental Policy Act (NEPA), 42 U.S.C. § 4321, et seq., the purpose of restoration planning is to identify and evaluate restoration alternatives and to provide the public with an opportunity for review and comment on the proposed restoration alternatives.
 Restoration planning provides the link between injury and restoration.
-The purpose of restoration, as stated in this Draft DARP/EA, is to make the environment and the public whole for injuries resulting from the spill by implementing restoration actions that return injured natural resources and services to baseline conditions and compensate for interim losses.
+The purpose of restoration, as stated in this DARP/EA, is to make the environment and the public whole for injuries resulting from the spill by implementing restoration actions that return injured natural resources and services to baseline conditions and compensate for interim losses.

-United States Department of Commerce represented by the National Oceanic and Atmospheric Administration (NOAA); the United States Department of the Interior represented by the U.S.
+United States Department of Commerce represented by the National Oceanic and Atmospheric Administration (NOAA); the United States Department of the Interior represented by the U.S. Fish and Wildlife Service (USFWS), National Park Service (NPS), and Bureau of Land